4 Places for Winter Hiking in Southern Saskatchewan

 3. Wascana Valley Natural Area Recreational Site (Qu’Appelle Valley)

-Known locally as Wascana Trails, this area is only a 30-minute drive north of Regina.
+Wascana Valley Natural Area Recreational Site is known locally as Wascana Trails and is only a 30-minute drive north of Regina.
 The trails feature an arch-style bridge across Wascana Creek and great hills to hike and take in the stunning views of the valley.

 Tip: Dress appropriately for windy days here.
 Trees are smaller and the area is more exposed.